xmos/sw_usb_audio/doc/api_user_functions.rst

 .. c:function:: void UserReadHIDButtons(unsigned char hidData[])

-    :param hidData[]: The function should write relevant HID bits into this array.
+    :param hidData: The function should write relevant HID bits into this array.
 The bit ordering and functionality is defined by the HID report descriptor used.